Scenes from the Tale of Genji

 • Edward Kamens, "'The Tale of Genji' and 'Yashima' Screens in Local and Global Contexts," in "Japanese Art at Yale," special issue, Yale University Art Gallery Bulletin (2007), 100–103, fig. 1, 2

-• Sadako Ohki, "Japanese Art at Yale," Yale University Art Gallery Bulletin (2007), 38
+• David Ake Sensabaugh, "Japanese Art for Yale," Yale University Art Gallery Bulletin (2007), 38

-• Handbook of the Collections, exh. cat.
-(New Haven, Conn.: Yale University Art Gallery, 1992), 305, ill
+• Elise K. Kenney, ed., Handbook of the Collections: Yale University Art Gallery (New Haven, Conn.: Yale University Art Gallery, 1992), 305, ill.

-• Yale University Art Gallery Bulletin 39 (Winter 1986), 52, ill
+• Yale University Art Gallery Bulletin 39 (Winter 1986), 52, ill.

 Object copyright